WHITE-KNIGHT5/MpvRxN/README.md

 - **Audio file support** — new toggle in *Settings → Audio → "Audio Player"*.
 Turn it on to show audio files (MP3, FLAC, AAC, OGG, M4A, OPUS, WAV, WMA, and more) alongside videos in every folder.
 Off by default — no extra scanning or load until enabled.
 - **Audio thumbnails** — embedded album art now displays for audio files in the folder and video list views.
-- **Better video thumbnails** — MKV, AVI, 10-bit, and other previously inconsistent formats now generate thumbnails more reliably using direct frame extraction.
 - **Background audio playback on back press** — pressing back (system gesture, system button, or the in-player back arrow) while playing audio now keeps it playing in the background instead of stopping.
 Video playback is unaffected and still stops as expected unless the background-play button is used.
 - **Smart return navigation** — opening a video or audio file from a playback notification and pressing back now returns to the exact folder that was being browsed, instead of the home/launcher screen.
 - **Swipe-to-switch tabs** — swipe between sections with wrap-around (looping from last tab back to first).